alexdobin/STAR/docs/STARsolo.md

   [https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest ](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest)</br>
   For the best match, the annotations in CellRanger run and STARsolo run should be exactly the same.

-* The FASTA and GTF files
+* The FASTA and GTF files, for one of the older releases:
     ```
     refdata-cellranger-GRCh38-3.0.0/genes/genes.gtf
-    refdata-cellranger-GRCh38-3.0.0/genes/genome.fa
+    refdata-cellranger-GRCh38-3.0.0/fasta/genome.fa
+    ```
+    or, for the latest release:
+    ```
+    refdata-gex-GRCh38-2020-A/genes/genes.gtf
+    refdata-gex-GRCh38-2020-A/fasta/genome.fa
     ```
     have to be used in STAR genome index generation step before mapping:
     ```